felippemsc/falcon-backend-base-project/README.md

 This is a base project using The Falcon Web Framework

 ## TODO:
+* Next: TDD the POST
-Next: Create and pre-populate db (Fazer com os testes)
+* Create and pre-populate db (Fazer com os testes)
-Soon: Change the format of logging.ini
+* Change the format of logging.ini (See the formmating at the tests)
-Soon: Criar message_category model
+* Create message_category model
+* Put images at the README

 ### Creating the virtual enviroment for the project